martinopiaggi/Gambetto/README.md

 ## Technical Specification
 - Engine: Unity (ideal for both PC and Mobile platforms).

 - Graphics:

 - Controls:
+The player can only use one keyboard key (or screen tap) to select his move.
+He needs to press it when the light displayed on the terrain corresponds to his desired direction.
+Initially the pawn can only move one step in each direction (excluding diagonal moves), but the game will provide some powerups to increase the variety of the movement.
+In this last case the player will be also able to select the destination cell always in the frenetic way that distinguishes the game.

 ## Team

 - Martino Piaggi: Developer -> repo github e email
-- Lorenzo Morelli: Develope-> repo github e email
+- Lorenzo Morelli: Developer-> repo github e email
 - Matteo Laini: Developer -> repo github e email
-- Milo Brontesi: Developer -> repo github e email
+- Milo Brontesi: Developer -> [title](https://github.com/zibasPk) milo.brontesi@mail.polimi.it
 - Mario Vallone: Developer-> repo github e email

 ## Deadlines